 Neoprene wrist supports

 Neoprene is a rubber based material.
 Its elastic properties mean it is great for applying compression.
-It also retains body heat, which increases blood flow aiding the healing process.
+It retains body heat, which increases blood flow encouraging healing.
 Neoprene is particularly appropriate for chronic tendon injuries (wrist sprains) because tendons work better when kept warm.

-A wrist splint is simply a name commonly given to a wrist brace or support that fixes the wrist in position, usually straight.
-They are commonly used for Carpal tunnel syndrome and wrist fractures where a full cast isn't indicated.
+A wrist splint is a brace or support that fixes your wrist in position, usually straight.
+Used for Carpal tunnel syndrome and wrist fractures where your doctor chooses not to apply a full cast.
 Wrist splints have solid metal spoons or stays to 'splint' the wrist in place, preventing movement.

-A splint for the wrist is also used if you have a severe sprain or fracture. it is important to immobilise the wrist joint to allow injured tissues to heal.
+You may also need a wrist splint for a severe sprain or fracture.
+It is important to immobilise the wrist joint to allow healing.

-A wrist wrap is just a name sometimes given for a support that wraps around the wrist.
-Although very simple in design they are highly effective because the amount of support or compression can be adjusted by the wearer.
+A wrist wrap is a support that wraps around the wrist.
+Although very simple in design they are highly effective because you can easily adjust amount of support or compression.
 They are also very easy to apply.